 - 7) Choose one of the following - a.
-Biol 209: Biostatistics and Experimental design - b.
-Psyc 300: Research Methods (Please note that Psyc 300 has a prerequisite of Psyc 227: Psychological Statistics) - 8) Chem 311: Organic Chemistry I - 9) Chem 312: Organic Chemistry II - 10) Biol 312: Genetics - 11) Biol 317: Survey of Biochemistry (cross-listed as Chem 317) or Biol 414: Biochemistry I (cross-listed with Chem 414) - i.
-Note: Biol/Chem 317 is a survey course that covers biomolecules and biochemical processes in a single semester.
-Biol/Chem 414 and Chem seeking a more detailed presentation of biochemestry.
-The first semester metabolism, cell signaling, and biochemical genetics.
-Students who elect to take Biol/Chem 414 are advised to also take Chem 415.

-- 12) Biol 325: Cellular and Molecular Neuroscience - 13) Two additional biology/chemistry courses at the 300- or 400- level

-Biol 307: Animal Physiology
+Biol 323: Biostatistics and Experimental Design - b.
+Psyc 300: Research Methods (Please note that Psyc 300 has a prerequisite of Psyc 227: Psychological Statistics) - 8) Chem 311: Organic Chemistry I - 9) Chem 312: Organic Chemistry II - 10) Biol 312: Genetics - 11) Chem 317: Survey of Biochemistry or Chem 414: Biochemistry 1 - i.
+Note: Chem 317 is a survey course that covers biomolecules and biochemical processes in a single semester.
+Chem 414 and Chem 415: Biochemistry ll constitue a two-semester sequence for students seeking a more detailed presentation of biochemistry.
+The first semester concerns biological molecules and the second semester concerns metabolism, cell signaling, and biochemical genetics.
+Students who elect to take Chem 414 are advised to also take Chem 415. - 12) Biol 325: Cellular and Molecular Neuroscience - 13) Two additional biology/chemistry courses at the 300- or 400- level Biol 307: Animal Physiology